open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

-To use the graphical interface for viewing our metrics with Prometheus, navigate to [http://localhost:9090/graph](http://localhost:9090/graph), and type `MyFruitCounter` in the expression bar of the UI; finally, click the execute button.
+To use the graphical interface for viewing our metrics with Prometheus, navigate to [http://localhost:9090/graph](http://localhost:9090/graph), and type `MyFruitCounter_total` in the expression bar of the UI; finally, click the execute button.

 We should be able to see the following chart from the browser: